THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Because of this, we often buy the heavier duty freezer Ziploc brand bags.
 But, they are really hard to find outside of the US.
 I bought the highest quality bags I could in Australia, and they hardly last.
 Which brings me to my next item…

 A recent addition to our galley (a gift from Mom!), these bags are heavy duty reusable silicone bags.
 They are easy to clean and can be heated or frozen as needed.
-They stack well and I love using them to hold cut up vegetables.
+They stack well because they store flat and I love using them to hold cut up vegetables.
 As a result, we are using less disposable bags and saving water while washing.

 Another gift from my mom (thanks Mom!) are these silicone food huggers.
 I use them instead of plastic wrap to close up cut fruit (like limes, lemons, bananas, cucumbers, etc….) and also to put over the mouth of cans to store open cans in the fridge.
-The store inside each other and take up a minimum amount of space.
-David’s favorite thing about the silicone is how easy it is to clean.
+The store inside each other and therefore take up a minimum amount of space.
+David’s favorite thing about the silicone is how easy it is to clean because nothing sticks to it!

 This is pretty easy.
 David and I rarely ever eat takeout and when we do dine out, we share our meals to make sure no leftovers are coming home.
 Styrofoam is another blight on our planet, and I can’t tell you how many styrofoam blocks, cups, and takeout containers we’ve seen floating around.